Finsternavy/vendingMachine/README.md

 Animation showing your product falling into your cart when an item is selected.
 Ability to add more funds if needed.
 Pop-up windows display when the customer has insufficient  funds or a product is out of stock.
+Restock page for vending machine boss.
+Check profits and change available from boss menu.
+A simulation of a queue of customers (buggy).

 #### Proposed customer flow: